 The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at March 31, 2019 and March 31, 2018.
+This is based on the financial assets and financial liabilities held at March 31, 2021 and March 31, 2020.

-Interest rate risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in interest rate.
-The entity's exposure to the risk of changes in interest rates relates primarily to the entity's operating activities (when receivables or payables are subject to different interest rates) and the entity's net receivables or payables.
+Interest rate risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in Interest rate.
+The entity's exposure to the risk of changes in Interest rates relates primarily to the entity's operating activities (when receivables or payables are subject to different interest rates) and the entity's net receivables or payables.
 The Company is affected by the price volatility of certain commodities/ real estate.
+Its operating activities require the ongoing development of real estate.
+The Company's management has

-Its operating activities require the engoing development of real estate.
+The Company is affected by the price volatility of certain commodities/ real estate.
+Its operating activities require the ongoing development of real estate.
 The Company's management has developed and enacted a risk management strategy regarding commodity/ real estate price risk and its mitigation.
-The Company is subject to the price risk variables, which are expected to vary in line with the prevailing market conditions.
+The Company is subject to the price risk variables, which are expected to vary in line with the prevailing morket conditions.